datpham0412/Eunora/README.md

 |--------------|-----|---------|
 | Positive / Calm mood | ![iOS calm](screenshots/ios_calm.png) | ![Android calm](screenshots/android_calm.png) |
 | Intense / Overwhelmed mood | ![iOS intense](screenshots/ios_intense.png) | ![Android intense](screenshots/android_intense.png) |

+## Problem Statement

+Most mood-tracking apps focus on **recording emotions**, not responding to them.
+Users log how they feel, but the experience remains the same regardless of emotional intensity or context.

+In reality, different emotional states require different kinds of support.
+Positive moments may be worth preserving, intense emotions may need a pause, and low-energy moods may require rest rather than reflection.

+**Eunora focuses on how the app responds**, combining gentle guidance, personal reflection, and an adaptive flow to help users better understand themselves — not just track their mood.